vincent-peugnet/wcms/MANUAL.md

 <input type="text" name="pseudonym" placeholder="my pseudonym" required>
 ```

+##### User

+In `user` mode, the username and if set, the display name of the user is used and displayed in comment list.
-If this input is present in `users` mode, the value will be ignored
+And if a link is defined in user's profile, it will be used.
-and the username or display name of the logged in user who posted will be used instead.
+the username or display name of the logged in user who posted will be used instead.